wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/insertion-sort.md

 4. Place the `nums` in current position.
 5. Repeat all the above steps until the `array` is sorted.

+If we apply the above steps for the array `[3,2,5,10,9]`, it would be:
+* First of all, we will pick the first element which is `3` in our case.
+* Now, we will compare with all the elements left to it, in this case there is nothing left to `3` so, we will do nothing.
+* Now, pick the next element which is `2` and start comparing with all the elements left to it.
+* First element left to `2` is `3` , which is greater than selected element `2`.
+So, we will move `3` to right.
+If the element left to selected element is less than selected element then, our selected element have reached it's correct position so, we will place selected element there only.
+* Now, there is nothing no more element further left to our selected element `2`.
+So, we will place `2` at the beginning of array.
+* We will proceed with the same way for all the elements.
+Then, at last we will get our array as sorted.

 ### Problem Link

 https://leetcode.com/problems/maximum-product-of-two-elements-in-an-array/